loyallhart/Horiseon-All-About-The-A11y/README.md

 **Note**: This layout is designed for desktop viewing, so you may notice that some of the elements don't look like the mock-up at a resolution smaller than 768px.
 The customer did not want us to add a media query for the viewport on this project.

+## Deployment

+Deployed application can be found at https://loyallhart.github.io/Horiseon-All-About-The-A11y/